sc3/sc3/README.md

 Decisions such as what projects we'll tackle and licenses we'll use loose consensus in face to face meetings will be handled with loose consensus.
 Anyone may raise an issue for consideration at a meeting or on the Github issue tracker.
 Participants may:

 * Join in on the proposal.
-* Set aside and let someone else do it.
+* Stand aside and let someone else do it.
 * Object and ask for further consideration.

-If there is an objection, everyone participating must come to an agreement about how to proceed, or the proposal will be shelved.
+If there is an objection, *everyone* participating must come to an agreement about how to proceed or the proposal will be shelved.

 # Copyright